-One of the questions among potential buyers ofa heat pump installationis about the noise level.
+One of the questions asked by potential buyers ofa heat pump installationis about the noise level.

-Indeed, the heat pumps do not always have a good reputation regarding noise level.
+Indeed, the heat pumps don't always have a good reputation when it comes to noise levels.

-In particular, if the air heat capture is done by aerothermy
+Particularly if air heat is captured by aerothermy

-This is because the outdoor unit contains the compressor, which especially in very cold weather runs at full speed and can exceed a certain noise level.
+This is because the outdoor unit contains the compressor, which runs at full speed, especially in extreme cold, and can exceed a certain noise threshold.

-If the heating system has an indoor unit, it usually contains only hydraulic accessories and does not produce noise.
+If the heating system has an indoor unit, it usually contains only hydraulic accessories and produces no noise.

 What are the questions to ask?